 - Moderate bag size

-5. WAG Dental Dog Treats Medium Unflavored 36 Count
+5. WAG Dental Dog Treats Medium Unflavored 36ct

-- No added grain, corn, or wheat: Suitable for sensitive dogs
+- Non-GMO and Additive-Free: No artificial colors, flavors, or grains for sensitive dogs

 - Made in the USA

-- Grain-free and free from artificial additives for sensitive dogs
+- Grain-free and no artificial additives: Suitable for sensitive dogs

 Buying Guide: How to Choose the Best Wag Treats for Dogs